nihilok/domains-api/README.md

 To facilitate running a home web server behind a router, this script checks to see if external IP has changed, alerts user via email, and updates dynamic DNS rules via the domains.google API.

 ### Update:
-Now universally accessible.
-Windows/Mac/Linux it will ask for your details on first run.
+Now universally compatible/accessible.
+Windows/Mac/Linux it will ask for your credentials on first run.
 I also added command line options/arguments (see `./ipchecker.py --help`) for loading/deleting a user and changing credentials/settings.

 ### Installation: